nucleome/nucleserver/README.md

 ### Build an Entry to A Nucleome Browser with customized data services.

 The easiest way is to configure your panel and save it as a session to your Google Sheet.
-Copy the saved session to a Google Sheet with shareable view link.
+Copy the saved session to a Google Sheet with a shareable view link.
 The entry will be on the following link.

 ```